Family Sharing allows family members to share games while keeping their accounts separate.

 A borrower will have access to the lender's games and DLC, but only if the borrower does not also own the base game.
 If a they already own the game, they'll need to purchase the DLC themselves in order to play it.
 For free to play games, DLC cannot be shared since all Steam users "own" the game.

-Any player may purchase, trade, earn, or otherwise acquire in-game content while playing a game, but in-game items cannot be shared between accounts.
+Any user may purchase, trade, earn, or otherwise acquire in-game content while playing a game, but in-game items cannot be shared between accounts.
 These items remain the property of the account that purchased or acquired them.

 Trading cards will not be dropped while playing a shared game.